-How to Engage Your New Hires Before They Start
+How to Engage Your New Employees Before Day 1

 We’re not talking about grand gestures here (think: teenagers with boom boxes outside of windows in 1980s movies) but small, significant gestures that show you care.